FREDVUNI/inventory-management-app/README.md

-Here's an improved version of your README file:

----

 # Inventory Management App

 The Inventory Management App is a MERN (MongoDB, Express.js, React.js, Node.js) system designed for efficient inventory management.
 It includes features such as data validations using Joi, email verification for password reset, and cloudinary image upload for products.